The Dr. Ron and Arlene Kessler Walk invites you to experience our premier bonsai collection.

-The updated walk features bamboo accents, Japanese roof tile borders, state of the art irrigation and a gathering area, encouraging visitors to stop and truly appreciate each individual bonsai.
+Explore the ancient art of bonsai in the bonsai exhibit.
 In the gathering area interpretive signage offers a glimpse into the art and technique of training and sculpting a bonsai.

 As bonsai master Saburo Kato said, “From bonsai we receive peace of mind, health, and life’s pursuit.
 We can also learn generosity, patience and even a philosophy about life.”

-We hope to inspire, educate, and share our appreciation for this art with all who visit to experience Morikami’s bonsai collection as we continue to develop this integral piece of Roji-en.
+We hope to inspire, educate, and share our appreciation for this art with all who visit to experience Morikami’s bonsai collection.

 The art of bonsai design is to shape a tree through various techniques so that it represents, but does not duplicate, trees in nature.
 An aged effect is desirable, using shape, color and texture in ways that evoke a sense of how such a tree would have formed over years of growth in nature.
 The tree must be healthy, sturdy, and displayed to maximize its visual impact.
 The pots are likewise selected to proportionately and artistically enhance the tree without drawing attention away from it.
 Branch and leaf density, size, and location, as well as the trunk proportions, color, size, and texture are shaped to be in harmony with the tree as a whole.
 The use of mass and space and the relative location of the parts is critical.